 Learn how to use time blocking to manage your day with Time Blocking 101.
 You will learn how to increase your productivity and get the most from your day.
-There is also a sample time blocking schedule in this post to help you get started with time blocking.
+There is also a sample time blocking schedule in this post, to help you get started with time blocking.

 Do you feel like your tasks are not being prioritized in a way that they can be completed?
 Are you making to-do lists and your tasks still aren’t done?
 There is a solution for you!
-In this post you will learn all about time blocking and what it can do to dramatically improve your plan for the day.
+In this post you will learn all about time blocking and what it can do to dramatically improve your plan for each day.

 Why Time Block?